alvinfabrio/Seraphim-Discord-Chatbot/README.md

 # Seraphim

-In this repo we integrate Discord.js with the new OpenAI Assistants API.
-The bot operates within Discord channels, listening to messages and using OpenAI to generate responses.
+In this repo we integrate Discord.js with the new OpenAI Assistants API as well as Google Drive API.
+The bot operates within Discord channels, listening to messages, using OpenAI to generate responses and using Google Drive API to host document generation.

 ## Video Guide
 OpenAI Assistant Initialization: